andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 ```

 ##### upper()
-Gives a new string by converting each character of the given string to uppercase.
+Gives a new string by converting each letter of the given string to __uppercase__.

 ```Python
 name = "Ande Praveen"